spike1478/stagelog/README.md

 > **TL;DR**: Made this for me and my partner to track our theatre shows because I thought it would be fun.
 Threw it on GitHub in case anyone else wants to mess around with it.
 Use it, break it, improve it, or completely ignore it - whatever floats your boat! 🎭✨

-**Current Version:** v2.6.3 - Critical Bug Fixes & Security Improvements
+**Current Version:** v2.7.0 - Enhanced Analytics & Pro Shot Features

+> **Latest Update:** Added completely redesigned analytics system with Pro Shot separation, fixed critical bugs with future performance ratings and spending calculations, and improved navigation system!